mocks-server/website/docs/get-started-intro.md

 ## How does it work?

-As input, it needs ["routes"](get-started-routes.md), which are handlers for specific requests, and ["mocks"](get-started-mocks.md), which are sets of ["route variants"](get-started-routes.md).
+It loads all files in the ["routes"](get-started-routes.md) folder, which are handlers for specific requests, and the ["mocks"](get-started-mocks.md) file, which defines sets of ["route variants"](get-started-routes.md).

+The server will respond to the requests with the route variants defined in the current mock.

-You can easily [change the responses of the API while the server is running](#configuration) changing the current mock, or defining specific route variants.
-This will make your __development or acceptance tests environments very much agile and flexible, and not api dependant.__
+Then, you can easily [change the responses of the API while the server is running](#configuration) changing the current mock, or defining specific route variants.
+This can make your __development or acceptance tests environments very much agile and flexible__, as you can define different ["mocks"](get-started-mocks.md) for every different case you want to simulate.

 ## Why a mock server?